JustinHuPrime/StackLang/README.md

 ## File Inclusion

+*NYI*

 Stacklang files may have any file extension, but the standard file extension used by the author is `.sl`.
 Stacklang files are encodable in ASCII, so the interpreter must, at a minimum, be able to read ASCII characters.
 Support for extended character sets is entierly implementation-specific.

 The file to be read is read line by line.
 If the line does not contain a `<<` at the start of the line, then it is passed to the command line parser, and parsed into a stack element as if that line had been entered on the command line.
-If the line contains a `<<` at the start of the line,
+If the line contains a `<<` at the start of the line, then the file reader will read the next line.
+Then, the ending newline on the first line read is removed, a `", "` appended, and the second line appended.
+If the second line contains a `<<` at the start of the line, then the reader recurses to read in a substack.
+If the second line does not contain a `>>`, then the reader continues reading.
+If the second line contains a `>>` anywhere except in a string, then the lines read in so far are given to the parser or returned.
+A `>>` not at the end of the line will cause a ParserError when parsed.

 ## Execution Rules